nuejs/www/index.md

     id: "37519371"
     from: hn

+  - user: retiagod
+    text: What a great contribution to the world!
+    id: 1706347206285082799

   - user: darkhorse007
     url: //github.com/nuejs/nuejs/discussions/1#discussioncomment-7042460
     text: This is surprisingly good news for the frontend.
 I'm looking forward to the release of Nue's entire ecosystem.
     from: gh

   - user: ulrischa
-    text: Seems like it could finally bring back something we lost all the way
+    text: Seems like Nue could finally bring back something we lost all the way
     id: "1702763687860162703"

   - user: ctrlzkids
     text: Insanely impressive.
 Well done 👏
     url: https://www.reddit.com/r/vuejs/comments/16ifij7/comment/k0jhbyl/?utm_source=reddit&utm_medium=web2x&context=3
     from: reddit

   - user: en_ka8
     url: //www.reddit.com/r/vuejs/comments/16ifij7/comment/k0v49y7/?utm_source=reddit&utm_medium=web2x&context=3
     text: I'm really rooting for your project to grow.
 I'm very excited about its concept.
 Because I think no framework has it figured out yet, so I really welcome every new solution to make web dev easier.
     from: reddit

+  - user: CoooolXyh
+    text: If you haven’t tried Nuejs yet, you better hurry up and give it a go!
+    id: "1703687501599347079"

   - user: edimoldovan
-    text: Great job with Nue JS, you are hitting many of the pain points I had with the frontend tooling.
+    text: Great job with Nue, you are hitting many of the pain points I had with the frontend tooling.
     url: //github.com/nuejs/nuejs/discussions/43#discussion-5657161
     from: gh

-  - user: CoooolXyh
-    text: If you haven’t tried Nuejs yet, you better hurry up and give it a go!
-    id: "1703687501599347079"

   - user: ilrwbwrkhv
     text: More frontend devs needs to stop following the herd and think for themselves and look back at how hackers used to work back in the day to use as little memory as possible.
     id: "37518231"
     from: hn

-  - user: pedrclopes
-    text: Nue JS is an incredibly compact JavaScript library for creating web interfaces.
-    id: "1702729003982062032"